-Recent economic performance before the impact of COVID-19 had improved.
+Economic performance before COVID-19 had

+improved.
 Performance of the FSM economy improved between FY2014 and FY2019 and grew by an average of 2.2 percent compared with the long-run average since FY1995 of 0.3 percent.
 However, growth has been erratic resulting in long periods of decline and subsequent periods of growth.
-From year to year the FSM economy experiences considerable volatility due to significant variation in domestic purse seine fishing operations.
+The FSM economy experiences considerable volatility due to variation in domestic purse seine fishing operations.

 The FSM economy is projected to have contracted by 5.0 percent as a result of COVID-19.
-Initial economic impact analysis conducted by the EconMAP team indicated that GDP was likely to have fallen by close to 7% during the FY2020-FY2021 period.
+Initial economic impact analysis indicated that GDP was likely to have fallen by close to 7% during the FY2020-FY2021 period.
 However, preliminary figures for FY2020 indicate a decline of 3.9 percent, and 1.2 percent in FY2021.
-The receipt of large aid flows to mitigate health and economic impact of COVID-19, including the US CARES Act and unemployment benefits, Asian Development Bank programs together with the FSM's own mitigation efforts, all significantly reduced the overall impact of the pandemic.
+The receipt of large aid flows to mitigate health and economic impact of COVID-19 all significantly reduced the overall impact of the pandemic.

 Implementation of Vessel Day Scheme leads to rapid growth in sovereign rents.
-After a period in the early 1990s when the FSM invested heavily in the fishing industry, nearly all commercial ventures have either failed or are now under private management.
-Fishing in the region now effectively comes under the Parties to the Nauru Agreement (PNA), which has led to a remarkable and sustained increase in member country revenues from the sale of vessel days-a fivefold increase for the FSM since the start of the amended Compact.
-The FSM received \$70 million of revenues equivalent to 19 percent of projected GDP in FY2020.
+Regional fisheries effectively fall under the Parties to the Nauru Agreement (PNA), which has led to a remarkable and sustained increase in member country revenues from the sale of vessel days-a fivefold increase for the FSM since the start of the amended Compact.
+The FSM received \$70 million of revenues-equivalent to 19 percent of projected GDP in FY2020.